Try our New AI Assistant!

 Frogfoot Fibre Changes February 2025

 TL;DRโ€ฆ From 1 February 2025 ๐Ÿธ Frogfootโ€™s fibre pricing and interconnect fees are changing โ€“ that means our packages will be changing too.
-The price changes on 1 February 2025 is 1 year after Frogfootโ€™s last price changes.
+The price changes on 1 February 2025 are 1 year after Frogfootโ€™s last price changes.
 Please note: Frogfoot’s standard speed profiles are not available in the Century City Precinct or 3rd party suppliers.
 Details of the changes

 open-networking